tomeryeh/demo/README.md

 <figure>
   <img src="./docs/cabble-sketch.png"  width="400" >
-  <figcaption style="width:300px;" >A customer ask a taxi for a ride from a Cabble instance.</figcaption>
+  <figcaption style="width:300px;" >A customer ask a taxi for a ride.</figcaption>
 </figure>

 <figure>
   <img src="./docs/cabble-sketch2.png"  width="400" >
-   <figcaption style="width:300px;" >On his own Cabble, the taxi see the customer and the ride proposal.
-He can accept or decline it.</figcaption>
+   <figcaption style="width:300px;" >The taxi see in realtime the ride proposal.
+He can accept or decline it. </figcaption>
 </figure>